programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 Our goal is to retrieve the data via the 2.0 TV API and prepare a dataset like this for visualization:

-{% include figure.html filename="interactive-data-visualization-dashboard3.png" alt="A screenshot showing what the RQ1 dataset looks like.
-There are three columns: date_col, Series, and Value." caption="Screenshot of the RQ1 dataset." %}
+{% include figure.html filename="en-or-interactive-data-visualization-dashboard-03.png" alt="A screenshot showing what the RQ1 dataset looks like.
+There are three columns: date collected, Series, and Value." caption="Screenshot of the RQ1 dataset." %}

 In Figure 3, the Value column represents the daily percentage of airtime that mentions certain keywords for a given station (e.g., "CNN").
 This dataset is the one that the dashboard will be based on.